Skip to main content

 Institutional Accountability

 We all play a role in helping to create an organizational culture of belonging.
 Individual accountability allows us to hold each other responsible for our words and actions.
 Institutional accountability is an ongoing process of building trust and respectful relationships.
 As an institution that has been around for over 100 years, Extension will continue to evolve to meet the needs of those we serve.
 It is a part of our responsibility to understand what is happening in processes that limit or reduce the rights of the LGBTQ+ population.
-The Trevor Project’s legislation tracker indicated there are over 600 anti-LGBTQ bills related to curriculum, schools, healthcare, bathrooms, and sports in 2023.
+The Trevor Project’s legislation tracker indicated there were over 600 anti-LGBTQ bills related to curriculum, schools, healthcare, bathrooms, and sports in 2023.
 However, they [The Trevor Project] assisted in blocking over 300 of the bills that were considered.
 We are still learning about the implications for people across this country through these proposals and actions.
 As such, a cultural humility lens is essential to learning and better understanding what members of our local communities are facing.

 “Pride is a celebration of community, resilience, and LGBTQ+ history and culture.”
 The Trevor Project.